Idiot defense

 "The idiot defense" is a satirical term for a legal strategy where a defendant claims innocence by virtue of having been ignorant of facts of which the defendant would normally be expected to be aware.
-Other terms used for this tactic include "dumb CEO defense", "dummy defense", "ostrich defense", "Ken Lay defense", and "Sergeant Schultz defense".
+This tactic has also been known as the dumb CEO defense, the dummy defense, the ostrich defense, the Ken Lay defense, and the Sergeant Schultz defense.
 The first known instance of the idiot defense was by John Henry Stafford, a lawyer in Jackson, Tennessee who was also known as Yankee John.
 He used it in the defense of Marlin Heady, a moonshiner.
 The charges were all, allegedly, dropped.

 The term was popularized as a result of a number of high-profile corporate accounting scandal defendants claiming that all wrongdoing was performed by others, without the defendant's knowledge or consent.
 Attorneys for these defendants claimed that their skill was in valuation and deal-making, and that they lacked the training to recognize fraudulent accounting practices they claimed that they would have needed.
 However, in many cases the defendants' subordinates testified that the defendants ordered them to falsify the accounts.